karthikprabhuA/CustomXIBSwift/README.md

 # CustomXIBSwift
 The source code helps you to understand the below functionality
  - Embed custom view created using xib into storyboard
- - Use custom view using xib programatically
+ - Use custom view programatically

 Tools -  Xcode 7 beta iOS 9